realA10001986/Flux-Capacitor/README.md

 You can also install the FC's sound-pack on this page; download the current sound-pack, extract it and select the resulting FCA.bin file in the bottom file selector.
 Finally, click "Upload".
 Note that an SD card is required for this operation.

 Finally, this page is also for uploading [custom or replacement sound files](#installing-custom--replacement-audio-files) to the SD card.
 Select an mp3 file in the bottom file selector and click upload.
-(Requires firmware 1.80 or later.)
+(Requires firmware 1.80 or later.
+Maximum 16 files at a time.)

+---

+### WiFi Configuration

+Through this page you can either connect your FC to your local WiFi network, or configure AP mode.

+#### <ins>Connecting to an existing WiFi network</ins>

+In order to connect your FC to your WiFi network, all you need to do is either to click on one of the networks listed at the top or to enter a __WiFi network name (SSID)__, and optionally a __passwort__ (WPAx).

+>By default, the FC requests an IP address via DHCP.
+However, you can also configure a static IP for the FC by entering the IP, netmask, gateway and DNS server.
+All four fields must be filled for a valid static IP configuration.
+If you want to stick to DHCP, leave those four fields empty.
+If you connect your FC to your Time Circuits Display acting as access point ("TCD-AP"), leave these all empty.

-##### &#9654; Erase WiFi Config
+##### &#9654; Forget Saved WiFi Network

-Clicking this (and saying "yes" in the confirmation dialog) erases the WiFi connection configuration (as set up through the *Connect to WiFi* page) and reboots the device; it will restart in "access point" (AP) mode.
+Clicking this button (and selecting "yes" in the confirmation dialog) deletes the currently saved WiFi network (SSID and password) and reboots the device; it will restart in "access point" (AP) mode.
 See [here](#connecting-to-a-wifi-network).

+##### &#9654; Hostname

+The device's hostname in the WiFi network.
+Defaults to 'flux'.
+This also is the domain name at which the Config Portal is accessible from a browser in the same local network.
+The URL of the Config Portal then is http://<i>hostname</i>.local (the default is http://flux.local)

+If you have more than one FC in your local network, please give them unique hostnames.

+_This setting applies to both AP-mode and when your FC is connected to a WiFi network._

+##### &#9654; WiFi connection attempts

+Number of times the firmware tries to reconnect to a WiFi network, before falling back to AP-mode.
+See [here](#connecting-to-a-wifi-network)

+##### &#9654; WiFi connection timeout

+Number of seconds before a timeout occurs when connecting to a WiFi network.
+When a timeout happens, another attempt is made (see immediately above), and if all attempts fail, the device falls back to AP-mode.
+See [here](#connecting-to-a-wifi-network)

+#### <ins>Settings for AP-mode</ins>

+##### &#9654; Network name(SSID) appendix

+By default, when your FC creates a WiFi network of its own ("AP-mode"), this network is named "FC-AP".
+In case you have multiple FCs in your vicinity, you can have a string appended to create a unique network name.
+If you, for instance, enter "-ABC" here, the WiFi network name will be "FC-AP-ABC".
+Characters A-Z, a-z, 0-9 and - are allowed.

+##### &#9654; Password

+By default, and if this field is empty, the FC's own WiFi network ("FC-AP") will be unprotected.
+If you want to protect your FC access point, enter your password here.
+It needs to be 8 characters in length and only characters A-Z, a-z, 0-9 and - are allowed.

+If you forget this password and are thereby locked out of your FC, enter *123456 followed by OK on the IR remote control; this deletes the WiFi password.
+Then power-down and power-up your FC and the access point will start unprotected.

+##### &#9654; WiFi channel

+Here you can select one out of 13 channels, or have the TCD choose a random channel for you.
+The default channel is 1.

 ---

-### Setup page
+### Settings

 #### <ins>Basic settings</ins>